hp4k1h5/AQLqueryBuilder.js/.github/CONTRIBUTING.md

 is unclear.
 4) make changes
 5) add tests; currently using mochai/chai
   run tests with e.g. `yarn test tests/glob`
+  or
+  `yarn tests` to run the suite
 6) add comments to your functions, and if possible, in the [typedoc](https://github.com/TypeStrong/typedoc) style
-7) submit a merge request from your forked branch into the latest HP4k1h5/ephemeris `v.X.X.X` branch.
+7) submit a merge request from your forked branch into the latest HP4k1h5/AQLqueryBuilder `v.X.X.X` branch.